tal-hason/argocd-plugin-generator/README.md

 ## Please Fork this repo and update/change it to fit your deployment and needs

-## the Applcation generated from the ApplicationSet can be found [here](https://github.com/gotham-demo), please also fork
+## the Application generated from the ApplicationSet can be found [here](https://github.com/gotham-demo), please also fork

 ## What we have here